qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 The next 3 options refer to the |mActionOffsetCurve| :sup:`Offset Curve` tool in :ref:`sec_advanced_edit`.
 Through the various settings, it is possible to influence the shape of the line offset.
-These options are possible from GEOS 3.3 .
+These options are possible starting from GEOS 3.3.

 * :guilabel:`Join style`
 * :guilabel:`Quadrant segments`